cipherLord/CP-Solutions/LeetCode Questions.md

 4. [Sort Colors](leetcode.com/problems/sort-colors/)
    Counting sort yay!!!
-5. [Remove Duplicates from Sorted Array II](https://leetcode.com/problems/remove-duplicates-from-sorted-array-ii/) Thinking O(n^2) one is pretty easy, for O(n), thinnk that you dont have to return the vector, but an integer.
+5. [Remove Duplicates from Sorted Array II](https://leetcode.com/problems/remove-duplicates-from-sorted-array-ii/) Thinking O(n^2) one is pretty easy, for O(n), think that you dont have to return the vector, but an integer.
 So there must be a maths trick so that you can solve it in one-pass!
 6. [Find Minimum in Rotated Sorted Array](https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/)

 15th Jul 2020